KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-nice)=
 `--nice` (or `--niceness`) \<value\>
-This value adjusts the computer CPU priority requested by kdesrc-build, and should be in the range of 0-20.
+This value adjusts the computer CPU priority requested by kde-builder, and should be in the range of 0-20.
 0 is highest priority (because it is the least “nice”), 20 is the lowest priority.
 This option defaults to 10.